jpangamarca/primefaces-spotlight-trouble/README.md

 Build and Deploy on Wildfly
 ---------------------------

-1. Make sure you have started the JBoss Server.
+Make sure you have started the JBoss Server.
+You can run 'mvn clean package' and upload the resulting .war with the management interface of the server, or you can follow these steps:

+1. Create a Wildfly user with credentials pfspdemo/pfspdemo.
 2. Open a command line and navigate to the root directory of this quickstart.
 3. Type this command to build and deploy the archive: